murshidazher/poc-express-unleash/README.md

 - 🟢 Great interface and easy setup
 - 🟡 Would've been great if there was an extendible db setup other than PostgreSQL (ex.
 MongoDB)
-- 🔴 Open-source limitations - pegging the number of project to 1 which is only the default project
+- 🔴 Pegging the number of project to 1 which is only the default project.
+(Open-source)
-- 🔴 Controlling the access the projects required the paid version.
+- 🔴 The user access control feature for individual projects is only available for paid versions.
+(Open-source)

 ## LICENSE